tglanz/mypl/mypl_spec/showcase.md

 ### variable definitions and comments

 <pre>
-// this is a comment
+// this is a comment.
-// there is no other way to make a comment
+// there is no other way to make a comment.

-cst x: u8 = 30;
+const x: u8 = 30;
 var y: u8 = 10;

+// we can also declare a variable without specificying mutability.
+// the default mutability is "const".
 z: u8 = 40;
 </pre>